microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Restart" class="anchor"></a>:leftwards_arrow_with_hook: Restart Request

 Restarts a debug session.
-If the capability 'supportsRestartRequest' is missing or has the value false,

-the client will implement 'restart' by terminating the debug adapter first and then launching it anew.
+Clients should only call this request if the capability 'supportsRestartRequest' is true.
+If the capability is missing or has the value false, a typical client will emulate 'restart' by terminating the debug adapter first and then launching it anew.

-A debug adapter can override this default behaviour by implementing a restart request

-and setting the capability 'supportsRestartRequest' to true.

 ```typescript
 interface RestartRequest extends Request {